News: xsnow now shows flock of birds

 Xsnow on Apple IOS

 There will never be a version of xsnow for Apple IOS, because there is already a very good nephew of xsnow available for Apple IOS.
-Search for 'isnow' in the Apple store.
+Search for 'iSnow' in the Apple store or have a look at this page.
 I guess this is enough explanation for Apple IOS users.
 I have no access to such a system, so I cannot test.
-BTW: isnow is written by Rick Jansen, so quality is guaranteed.
+BTW: iSnow is written by Rick Jansen, so quality is guaranteed.

 Xsnow on MS Windows